-If you are like 99.99 per cent of the people, you naturally find it difficult to break a bad habit.
+If you are like most people, you naturally find it difficult to break a bad habit.
 Here are a few tips to get you started on giving up some of your most clingy [and ugly] habits.

 - Attack just one: Write down all the habits that you think are bad for you and why.
 Then, identify the one that you want to give up most and start with it.
 That’s because habits are stubborn and take a lot of willpower to change.
 Working on many habits will dilute your attention, giving you success with none.
 So start with a habit that is easier to break; it’ll give you confidence to tackle the tougher ones.

 - Identify the triggers: What causes you to reach for that cigarette?
 Fights, pressure, tea break with colleagues?
 Identify what leads you to fall into the mindless pattern and try to keep away from it and all the people, situations that trigger the trigger.

 - Resist the urge, just that once: When you consciously try to give up certain behaviour, you are more aware of the urges.
 They will be there, but they won’t last long.
 Just hold out, let it pass just that time—get yourself busy till the urge passes.
 Do the same, when the next urge comes, and the next time and the next.

 - Cheer yourself: When you manage to resist the urge, congratulate yourself.
 Talk to yourself, be your own friend.
 In fact, share your resolve with your near ones and share the good news of every victory over your urge with them.
 A few pats on the back will encourage you to do an encore.

 - Don’t do it ever again, not even once: Once you walk away from a habit, revisiting it even once means you have to travel back to where you started.
 And you may not have the willpower to do the journey all over again.
 So continue walking away to break the connection with the habit.